The Tragedy of Antony and Cleopatra

 Characters in Antony and Cleopatra often have to choose between being loyal to their ideals and being loyal to their circumstances.
 Talk about being stuck between a rock and a hard place.
 Loyalty is central to a lot of the relationships in the play, but betrayal always hangs in the background like an awkward guy at a school dance when so much power is at stake—you know he'll eventually sneak up and try to dance with you.
 Characters’ loyalty to one another is constantly called into question by their quick betrayals of one another, and the question of whether loyalty is an enduring feeling is raised as a result.

 Questions About Betrayal

 - Which are more damaging in the play: political or romantic betrayals?
-When Antony is decides to murder Cleopatra after he loses the second sea battle, is he enraged because she has betrayed his position to Caesar, or because she has betrayed his love?
+When Antony decides to murder Cleopatra after he loses the second sea battle, is he enraged because she has betrayed his position to Caesar, or because she has betrayed his love?

-- Enobarbus deserts Antony, though he ultimately regrets the decision (so much that he dies of his sorrow).
+- Enobarbus deserts Antony, though he ultimately regrets the decision (so much so that he dies of his sorrow).
 What is Shakespeare saying about betrayal here?
 Antony laments that he’s "corrupted" Enobarbus and driven him to desertion.
 Is betrayal the fault of the betrayer, or the one who drove him to betrayal?